raspberrypilearning/about-me/en/step_8.md

 print('  \/' * 10)
 ```

-This will output the following
+This will output the following:

 ```
 Here is a scarf: